The List of Van Halen Albums in Order of Release Date

 11. On Fire

-“Van Halen,” the eponymous debut studio album by the American rock band Van Halen, made its mark in rock history upon its release on February 10, 1978, through Warner Bros.
-Records.
-Revered as one of the greatest debut albums in rock, it soared to commercial success, peaking at number 19 on the US Billboard 200 and achieving diamond certification from the RIAA.
-With over 10 million copies sold in the United States, it ranks among the best-selling albums in the country.
-This iconic album boasts enduring classics such as “Runnin’ with the Devil,” “Ain’t Talkin’ ’bout Love,” “Jamie’s Cryin’,” and the legendary guitar solo “Eruption,” a masterpiece by guitarist Eddie Van Halen that revolutionized two-handed tapping techniques.
+“Van Halen,” the eponymous debut studio album by American rock band Van Halen, was released on February 10, 1978, through Warner Bros.
+Records and made its claim within rock history—it is generally considered one of the greatest debut albums in rock.
+It also turned out to be a great commercial success, reaching the US Billboard 200 at number 19 and earning diamond certification from the RIAA.
+With over 10 million copies sold in just the United States, it becomes one of the best-selling albums there.
+This is a legendary album with many long-lasting hits: “Runnin’ with the Devil,” “Ain’t Talkin’ ’bout Love,” “Jamie’s Cryin’,” and one of the most famous guitar solos ever written, “Eruption.”
+A really influential creation by guitarist Eddie Van Halen was introducing two-handed tapping techniques to the world.

 2. Van Halen II (1979)